 - New Mexico Department of Game and Fish

 - U.S. Army Corps of Engineers

 - University of New Mexico

-The MRGESCP’s by-laws describe the governance structure, the decision-making processes, and the roles and responsibilities of the signatories.
-The by-laws have been amended over the years, and continue to be updated to accommodate Program development.
+The Collaborative Program By-Laws describe the governance structure, decision-making processes, and the roles and responsibilities of the signatories.
+The by-laws have been amended over the years, and continue to be updated to accommodate Collaborative Program development.